Bike001/Signal-An-AI-Driven-Social-Media-Friend-Recommendation-System/README.md

-# AI-Driven Social Media Friend Recommendation System
+# Signal: An AI-Driven Social Media Friend Recommendation System

 ## Overview
 This system comprises two main components: a frontend application and a backend server, alongside a Prolog server for handling specific logic.